-Uneven beats have been in Western composed music since before Stravinsky and in unnotated world music for thousands of years.
+Uneven beats have been in Western composed music since before Stravinsky and in unnotated folk music for thousands of years.
 But Stravinsky didn’t try to create a new pulse grid in his notation, instead, he used changing meters, some of which were uneven (i.e. 5/8 and 7/8, hemiolas and polyrhythms, syncopations, etc.).
 Instead, in the kind of “groove” I’m imagining, the music sits in a new pattern, where the pulse of the bar itself is modified.
 For example, one bar of 2/4 is typically divided into two quarter and four eighth notes, etc. Instead, what if you moved the second quarter note a little later or a little earlier?
 You would approximate a shuffle feel.
 This is what the MPC drum machines did for hip hop—created a delayed, or anticipated, second subdivision.
 If you were to break it down theory-wise, instead of dividing the bar up into four eighth notes, you can divide it up into 5, 7, 9, or 11… uneven pulses.

 The difference is that you’re not counting all of those subdivisions.
 Instead, you’re picking two beats to land on so it creates a slightly uneven balance.
 For example, the “hi-hat” can fall on pulse 4 in 5 (dividing the bar into 3 and 2), pulse 5 in 7 (dividing the bar into 4 and 3) pulse 6 in 9 (dividing the bar into 5 and 4), pulse 7 in 11 (dividing the bar into 6 and 5).
 Each one of these subdivisions is slightly different.
 It’s in between the total shuffle (dividing 3 beats into 2 and 1) and even (dividing 4 beats into 2 and 2) and creates a real tilted flavor.
 But again, you’re not going to count all of those subdivisions out, you’re going to feel the pulse, with the subdivisions gently ticking in the background, but rarely played—they’re more “felt.”

 I’ve found that every time I’ve written, in text, “play behind the beat” or “swing” it doesn’t quite have the specific effect I want (which failed in a jazz context in a piece I wrote called 200 IM—it was overlooked and we never found a groove).
 So I was looking for a way to notate this music specifically.
 My friend Richard Köster explored this in his Mastodont tune Vigelands Albtraum, and was able to notate it—he created a 5/8 groove but notated it where each bar got a pulse, allowing people to feel the uneven subdivisions.
 This inspired me to try my hand at this rhythmic concept in a more through-composed context.
-Groove is often missing from contemporary music of this kind, and when it’s there it’s more of the square, choppy rhythms typically found in contemporary classical music, not necessarily the loose lilt from hip-hop, jazz swing, or certain kinds of folk music.
+Groove is often missing from contemporary "new music," and when it’s there it’s more of the square, choppy rhythms typically found in contemporary classical music, not necessarily the loose lilt from hip-hop, jazz swing, or certain kinds of folk music.
 Figuring out how to notate this musically was a challenge, in a simple way that allows performers to understand and “lock in” without counting the subdivisions and getting wrapped up in the details rather than feeling the dirty swing of the thing.
 I’m exploring this in my composition for Pierrot ensemble for the Aspen Music Festival, where I’m combining aspects of Norwegian and Korean folk music (with a 7/8 4+3 feel as outlined above).